itamart/moodle-local_messageprovider/README.txt

 moodle-local_messageprovider
 =============================
-A local plugin that sends new self-registration notifications to admin.
+A local plugin that sends to admin:
+- new self-registration notifications.
+- new course-completed notifications.